Coeliac Disease

 - Should my close family be tested for coeliac disease?

-- Are gluten free subscriptions available in my area?
+- Are gluten-free prescriptions available in my area?

-- How often will you be monitoring me for anaemia and osteoporosis?
+- How often will you be monitoring me for to ensure coeliac disease is well controlled?

 What research is needed?

 A Priority Setting Partnership (PSP) has been completed which identifies the top ten research priorities for coeliac disease.
-You can find out what those are from Coeliac UK.
+You can find out what these are from Coeliac UK.

 What other resources and organisations can help?